laar19/KmlShpConvert/README.md

 # KmlShpConvert

 ## Application to convert files with extension .kml (Keyhole Markup Language) to .shp (Shapefile), and vice versa

 ## This is a GRAPHICAL USER INTERFACE for GDAL library

 ## Luis Acevedo  <laar@pm.me>

 ## Technical information:

-Developed in python 3.8.x
+- Developed in python 3.8
-PySide2 as graphic library.
+- PySide2 as graphic library.
-GDAL as conversion library.
+- GDAL as conversion library
-Distributed under the GNU General Public License (GPLv3).
+- Distributed under the GNU General Public License (GPLv3)

 ## Binaries and installers